yuladp1/romanovskaya/README.md

 # Julia Romanovska
-Hi :hugs:
+Hi!
-I have always been interested in the process of creating websites and finally thanks [Women Who Code Kyiv](https://www.facebook.com/wwcodekyiv) and mentor support [Liuba Kuibida](https://medium.com/@ni4yja) I have my first projects (and mini-projects :blush: ) The most exciting thing for me is the moment of turning complex into simple.
+I have always been interested in the process of creating websites and finally thanks [Women Who Code Kyiv](https://www.facebook.com/wwcodekyiv) and mentor support [Liuba Kuibida](https://medium.com/@ni4yja) I have my first projects (and mini-projects :) ) The most exciting thing for me is the moment of turning complex into simple.

 ## My projects